cncgen/ehealth/README.md

 ## Ubuntu / Debian Installation ##

-* Install the Arduino platform and load the sketch (Arduino folder)
+* Install the Arduino platform and load the sketch (see arduino folder)

 * Install the basic dependences using